 Alfred Magilton Best was born in Caldwell, N.J., in 1876.
 At the age of 15, he began his career in the insurance industry as a junior clerk with the Queen Insurance Company of America in New York.
 Best continued to work in the insurance field for various companies over the next six years.
 He learned about the necessity of providing a source of information concerning the reliability of insurance institutions and also gained a lot of first-hand knowledge about the industry.

-In 1899, Best founded the A.M.
-Best Company Inc. He led the company through the money panic of 1907, World Wars I and II, the speculative 1920s and the stock market crash of 1929.
+In 1899, Best founded what is now A.M.
+Best Company, Inc. He led the company through the money panic of 1907, World Wars I and II, the speculative 1920s and the stock market crash of 1929.
 The company experienced tremendous growth between the years of 1899 and 1958, when Alfred M. Best died at the age of 81.
 Many of the publications that were produced during Best's presidency are still in production today.

 The following was written by Alfred M. Best for the 1949 issue of Best's Review® magazine.
 He reflects on the first 50 years of the company and how it began.